Raiden1024/docker_Scribus-ng/README.md

 Tested on CentOS 7.4.
 To use it:

-Create a script in /usr/bin or /usr/local/bin with this content:
+Create a script in /usr/bin or /usr/local/bin with the following content:

 #!/bin/sh